HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 }
 ```
 Another strange thing with this class is that p is never ever used for anything buts lets ignore this and move on in life.

+## 9.34 ##
+The problem is that m2 tries to set the member called id by using the class directly.
+This will not work since we must either use an instance of the class instead of the class itself.

+The code would work if id was declared as static.
+But then it would only be one id for all instances which is probably not the intention.